xnell90/Music-Genre-Classifier/README.md

  * **command-line-interface-v1.0** - contains the minimal amount of code for running the app via the terminal.

 Note: master and streamlit branch can run the streamlit app locally.
 Simply run the command *streamlit run app.py*.
+To run some tests before running the application locally, or deploying the model into Heroku, run the **tests.py** file and see if there are any errors.